eduNEXT/openedx-alexa-adaptor-template/README.md

 6. Enable "Email Address" permission.
 7. Save the changes.

+Additionally, if you want to use the skill you need to enable the "Voice Profile" permission.
+Follow the steps below to enable (if you don't have enabled) the "Voice Profile" permission:

+1. Open the Alexa app (Android or iOS). **IMPORTANT**: The account must be the same account that you use to create the skill in the Alexa Developer Console.
+2. Go to "More" → "Settings" → "Your Profile & Family".
+3. Select your profile.
+4. Select "Voice ID".
+5. If you don't have set up your Voice ID, perform the setup.
+6. Go to "Voice ID settings".
+7. Enable "Personalize Skills" permission.

 ### Enabling Spanish Support

 As default, the skill only is available in English.
 If you want to activate